1RedOne/PSImgur/README.md

 ###Whats next?

+* Get-ImgurAlbum - to see albums our token has access to
+* New-ImgurAlbum - to make a new album
+* Remove-ImgurAccount - to make it easy to remove credentials and readd them
+* Multi account support - uh, sure, maybe we can do this too!
+* Automatically update tokens | v0.2 | ?
-Find [useful looking API endpoints](http://api.imgur.com/endpoints) and write wrappers for using them, using Get-ImgurAccount as an example.
+* Find [useful looking API endpoints](http://api.imgur.com/endpoints) and write wrappers for using them, using Get-ImgurAccount as an example.
 Automate the creation of albums.
 Automate the mirroring of image resources from other sites.
 Automate everything!

 ####Known issues